Bonfida/serverless-merch/README.md

 }
 ```

-For example if you want to receive USDC to `3emsAVdmGKERbHjmGfQ6oZ1e35dkf5iYcS6U4CPKFVaa` and that the price of each item is 20 USDC (USDC has 6 decimals) the config file will be
+For example if you want to receive USDC at `3emsAVdmGKERbHjmGfQ6oZ1e35dkf5iYcS6U4CPKFVaa` and the price of each item is 20 USDC (USDC has 6 decimals) the config file will be

 ```json
 {